theo-keyzer/Core-gen/Crystal/db/db.md

 All the a's in a frame would link into its domain ref.
 There is no link type, but the frame's name can be used for that.

-The reference id's are not stored in the database.
+The memory reference id's is only usable if the complete data set is loaded at once into the database.
 The refs can be relinked, after selecting the data, with the `Refs` command.

 In the database, the refs can be emulated with select joins